- Visit Us

-The 2012 Cabernet Sauvignon comes primarily from blocks 49 and 50 at Margarita Vineyard, where rocky sedimentary and shale soils promote naturally low vigor for the development of intensely flavored fruit.
-The remainder of the Cabernet Sauvignon comes from block 15, where ancient sea bed soils and cooler growing conditions yield fruit with firmer structure and tannins.
+The 2013 Cabernet Sauvignon comes from blocks 15 and 50 at Margarita Vineyard.
+At Block 50, a mixture of shale and rocky alluvium soils promotes naturally low vigor for the development of dark, intensely flavored fruit.
+At Block 15, ancient sea bed soils and cooler growing conditions yield fruit with earthier structure and firmer tannins.
+The qualities of these blocks combine to bring dimension and nuance to the final blend.

-We strive to produce a Cabernet Sauvignon that showcases the depth and structure that the varietal naturally achieves at Margarita Vineyard, along with ripe, layered flavors.
-The 2012 growing season was the warmest in recent years, providing a fine foundation of fruity richness.
-After fermentation, the wine was racked to a combination of French and American oak barrels, where it aged for 15 months prior to blending and bottling.
-The final blend included small lots of Malbec for added juiciness and Syrah for earthy complexity.
+We strive to produce a wine that showcases the depth and structure inherent to the Cabernet Sauvignon fruit grown at Margarita Vineyard.
+After fermentation, the wine was racked to a combination of French and American oak barrels, where it aged for 18 months prior to blending and bottling.
+The final blend included a small lot of Merlot for an enhanced velvety dark fruit character, as well as a touch of Cabernet Franc for aromatic lift.